Who Won Celebrity Big Brother Season 2?

 The final five came down to Dina Lohan, Kandi Burruss, Ricky Williams, Lolo Jones, and Tamar Braxton, with at least two final alliances at odds with each other going into the finale.

-Ricky won the first HOH, securing his spot in the final four, and immediately sent Kandi out of the house.
-Ricky then won HOH again, sending Dina and Lolo out the door with Tamar remaining as his fellow final two.
+Ricky won the first Head of Household, securing his spot in the final four, and immediately sent Kandi out of the house.
+Ricky then won HoH again, sending Dina and Lolo out the door with Tamar remaining as his fellow final two.
 Kandi, Dina, and Lolo all then joined the jury.

 After taking all of the first five votes read, Tamar Braxton was named the winner!
-Which was obvious, but still!
-Congrats to Tamar!
+And it turned out the vote was actually unanimous.

+Tom Green then won America's Favorite Houseguest, which was likely not unanimous.

 The biggest news that has come out of this season so far (aside from Anthony Scaramucci being a fake houseguest, which is still hilarious) is that Dina Lohan has been dating a guy for five years who she has yet to meet.
 Catfish's Nev Schulman quickly got on the case, but the guy actually outed himself before Nev could get to him.